fish and chips

 Fried fish, originally gefilte fried fish balls brought into Britain by Jewish refugees, was paired with the fried potatoes either up north or down south (both Lancashire and East London claim the fame) mid-19th century.
 No longer wrapped in newspaper for takeaway these days, it probably gets the hipster treatment of craft beer batter and deconstructed potato chips in many places.

 I consulted Heston Blumenthal’s recipe for perfect fish and chips in order to produce mine; with the batter sans vodka (we don’t waste spirits in cooking).
 Dredging the fish in rice flour as he advised is definitely a good idea – batter clings to it better.

 Good result, kitchen covered in grease and the need for environmentally sound oil disposal notwithstanding.
 And I’ve been complimented for my efforts by a true fish and chip aficionado…

-fish and chipsServings: 2 generousTime: a couple of hours
+fish and chipsServings: 2 generousTime: 2 hours

 - For the fish: